LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

 Also Read: Is a Dual Core Processor Good for Gaming?

 Nevertheless, they play the same role on a motherboard.
-They provide the CPU with a cradle and the necessary contact points for it to effectively communicate with every other device on a motherboard.
+They provide the CPU with a cradle and the necessary contact points to communicate effectively with every other motherboard device.

 Also Read: Why is a Motherboard Important?